 A few lines that tell the story behind the food on the plate and evoke senses in the reader while recounting the ingredients and the process of creating the masterpiece can be considered as a good item description.
 However, easier than said than done, creating a perfect balance between appetizing sounding description, yet keeping it short and interesting is can be quite tricky.

-Try to surpass the jargons of restaurant Menu Writing using these simple tips!
+Try to surpass the jargons of writing appealing restaurant menu descriptions using these simple tips!

-The menu description of the dish should ideally paint a picture to the reader about what the dish looks like, what is its texture, and how would it taste.
+The restaurant menu description of the dish should ideally paint a picture to the reader about what the dish looks like, what is its texture, and how would it taste.
 Words such as vibrant, leafy, encrusted, buttered etc, lend a rich appearance to the dish.
 Including the texture and taste in the description is important.
-Rich, creamy, succulent, tender, sweet, etc, give a savoury feel to the dish by mere words.
+Rich, creamy, succulent, tender, sweet, and more give a savory feel to the dish by mere words.